Travel Guide: Safety in Juarez and El Paso [2023]

 Heading back north, crossing the border from Mexico into Texas, is even easier than heading south – so long as you remembered your passport.

 While I mentioned that there is very little border security heading south, that is certainly not the case going north.
-After crossing the bridge over the Rio Grande, you will enter directly into a large U.S. Customs and Immigration building that looks a lot like the immigration area of an airport, and it is packed with security personnel.
-There is no way you can miss it – you literally need to pass through it.
+After crossing the bridge over the Rio Grande, you will enter directly into a large U.S. Customs and Immigration building that looks a lot like the immigration area of an airport.
+It is packed with security personnel.

-Upon entering, all you need to do is get in line, wait your turn, and show the officer your passport when it’s your turn.
+Upon entering, all you need to do is get in line and wait your turn.
+Show the CBP officer your passport when it’s your turn.
 She or he may ask you a couple of questions and then will ultimately wave you through.
-And that’s it!
-Crossing the border between Juarez and El Paso is really straightforward.
-If you have any further questions, read my guide to crossing the Mexico and United States border.

-Traveling Safely Around Juarez and El Paso
+Traveling Safely Around Juarez

 UBER | BY FOOT | BUS

 Firstly, as I mentioned in the section about Juarez International Airport, when you’re in Juarez you should really only use Uber.
 I would not use any other form of transportation there, including taxis, buses, or a rental car.
-While it’s not likely that something bad would happen to you on a Juarez bus, there is simply no need to take that chance.
-While taxi drivers may be trustworthy, Uber drivers are all centrally verified by Uber.

 Ride Ubers in Juarez for safety.
 Ride Ubers in El Paso for convenience.